 Spanish labor law

-Spain has several labor laws which protect employees.
-This includes laws on anti-discrimination, minimum wages, workplace safety, job protection, paid leave, and temporary disability benefits.
+Among Spain’s labor laws designed to protect those who work in the country are anti-discrimination, minimum wage, workplace safety, job protection, paid leave, and temporary disability benefits.

-Typically, new hires must complete a probationary period of three months, and give at least 15 days’ notice if they plan to leave a job.
-There are also labor courts to solve disputes between employees and employers if mediation does not work.
+Any job in Spain usually starts with a probationary period of three months, and you need to give at least 15 days’ notice if you plan to leave a job.
+Most disputes between employees and employers are resolved using mediators since Spain does not have labor courts.

 How long is maternity leave in Spain?

-Currently, maternity leave in Spain lasts for 16 weeks for a single child.
-During this time, the mother will receive 100% of her salary.
-Two weeks are also added if the baby has a disability.
-Similarly, two weeks are added for the birth of twins or triplets.
-Adoptive and foster parents are also eligible for paid leave.
+Currently, maternity leave in Spain lasts 16 weeks for a single child.
+During this time, the mother receives 100% of her salary.
+Mothers get an additional two weeks if the baby has a disability, and for twins or triplets.
+Adoptive and long-term foster parents are also eligible for paid leave.

 Once your baby is born, you can submit an online application for maternity leave in Spain.
-You will have to provide documentation, such as your ID and your child’s birth certificate.
+You must provide documentation, such as your ID and the child’s birth certificate.
 The company you work for will also have to verify that you work there and how long you have worked there.

 How long is paternity leave in Spain?

-Fathers now have the same options as mothers.
-For instance, they have the right to take paid leave for the birth or adoption of a child for up to 16 weeks.
+Fathers have the right to take 16 weeks of 100% paid leave for the birth, adoption, or long-term fostering of a child.
 Similar to mothers, they can choose to take this leave uninterrupted, intermittently, or with a part-time working schedule.

 In the past, paid leave could be shared, but because both parents are now offered the same amount of time, they no longer have that option.